 Interns who show responsibility and aptitude may also be asked to assist in behavior training for the animals in the Children’s Center.

 The Animal Care & Nutrition Internship offers students the opportunity to assist keeper staff with all aspects of routine care of animals inside the zoo wings and program animal collection.

 For one day of the internship, interns work in the Zoo’s Commissary preparing diets for a wide variety of animals.
 There, they learn about animal nutrition and the importance of their diets.
 On their second day, interns work alongside zookeepers conducting animal husbandry for a variety of exotic animals including reptiles, amphibians, fish, birds, mammals, and invertebrates.

-The Animal Health & Collection Management internship is designed for individuals seeking to gain exposure to the field of zoo medicine and animal collection.
+The Animal Health & Nutrition internship is designed for individuals seeking to gain exposure to the field of zoo medicine and animal nutrition.

-In order to be eligible for the Animal Health & Collection Management internship, students must be either Junior or Senior undergraduate students or at the graduate level.
-They must also have prior animal care experience.
-Animal Health & Collection Management interns must have their two days available to work fall between Mondays – Thursdays.
+In order to be eligible for this internship, students must be either Junior or Senior undergraduate or at the graduate level.
+They must also have prior animal care and hospital experience.
+Animal Health interns must have at least one day available to work between Monday – Thursday.

 The Nutrition intern will be supervised by the Commissary Manager and the Veterinarian.
 The program is ideal for students interested in zoology, zoo animal nutrition, veterinary medicine, or zookeeping.